Katie Noonan: 2021: AVÉ

 In May 2021, Noonan launched the Australian Vocal Ensemble (AVÉ), an a cappella quartet.
-The other members are tenor Andrew Goodwin, mezzo-Soprano Fiona Campbell and bass Baritone Andrew O'Connor.
+The other members are tenor Andrew Goodwin, mezzo-soprano Fiona Campbell and bass-baritone Andrew O'Connor.

+2023: Joni Mitchell's Blue tour

+In January 2023, Noonan commenced a national tour of 40 concerts, performing the entirety of Joni Mitchell's seminal album Blue, marking the 50th anniversary since its release.
+Usually accompanied by a single acoustic guitarist, the first concert took place at the 2023 Sydney Festival with the final concert in Bendigo, Victoria, on 16 September 2023.

+2025: Jeff Buckley's Grace tour

+In 2025, Noonan toured Jeff Buckley's Grace album.

 Other activities

-A National Office for Live Music was launched by Australian Prime Minister Kevin Rudd in July 2013 and, as of August 2013, Noonan is the state ambassador for Queensland.
+A National Office for Live Music was launched by Australian prime minister Kevin Rudd in July 2013 and, as of August 2013, Noonan is the state ambassador for Queensland.

 In 2013, Noonan combined with the Sydney Dance Company and musicians from the Sydney Symphony Orchestra and conductor Richard Gill to perform Britten's song cycle Les Illuminations at Sydney's City Recital Hall Angel Place.
 This production was taken in 2014 to Brisbane's QPAC with the Queensland Symphony Orchestra under Johannes Fritzsch.

 In 2014, Noonan was part of the I Touch Myself Project, with a mission to encourage young women to touch themselves regularly to find early signs of cancer.
 They released a version of "I Touch Myself" which peaked at number 72 on the ARIA singles chart.

 Noonan was the official ambassador to the Adelaide Fringe in 2014.

 In 2018, Noonan performed at the opening and closing ceremonies of the 2018 Commonwealth Games.

 In August 2020, Noonan was unmasked as the "Sloth" in the second season of The Masked Singer Australia.
 She was the fourth contestant revealed, placing 9th overall.

-In February 2021, Noonan was announced as the Artistic Director of the National Folk Festival.
+In February 2021, Noonan was announced as the artistic director of the National Folk Festival.

-On 25 September 2022, Noonan sang the National Anthem at the opening of the 2022 AFL Grand Final at the Melbourne Cricket Ground.
+On 25 September 2022, Noonan sang the National Anthem at the pre-game ceremony of the 2022 AFL Grand Final at the Melbourne Cricket Ground.

 Personal life

-Noonan is married to Isaac Hurren, her longtime partner and collaborator in Elixir.
+Noonan was married to Isaac Hurren, her longtime partner and collaborator in Elixir, from 2004 to 2025.
 They are parents to two sons.